-Since September 2006, Melt Bar and Grilled in Lakewood has offered gourmet grilled cheese sandwiches and all kinds of beers (around 150 at any given time, 20 or so on tap) in a relaxed, comfortable—and often full to capacity—atmosphere.
-It provides a break from ordinary bar food and the often predictable selection of brews that accompany it, and it does so in a setting that provides something for nearly everyone.
+Since September 2006, Cleveland’s Melt Bar and Grilled has offered gourmet grilled cheese sandwiches and a plethora of beers to please any palate—150 at any given time, plus 20 or so on tap—in a relaxed, comfortable and often full-to-capacity atmosphere.
+Melt puts a new spin on the same-old bar food and the often predictable selection of brews, and it does so in a setting that provides something for everyone.

 Don’t believe it?
-Well, the menu ranges from simple – the plain grilled cheese sandwich (the “Kindergarten,” which can be augmented with almost anything one can think of), the Reuben, a gyro—to outré, such as November’s offering, the New Bomb Turkey (basically, the whole turkey-with-trimmings on a sandwich) and the immensely popular Parmageddon, which adds pierogies and fresh Napa vodka kraut to the basic grilled cheese.
-(Menu staples are constantly complemented by monthly specials.)
-And as for the ambiance, Melt boasts an incredible array of Cleveland photography, sports memorabilia, a local-artists’ wall, more local art, and unobtrusive video selections including sporting events, musical performances, and cartoons.
-Perhaps that’s why owner Matt Fish describes it as “an entity, not a restaurant,” and compares it to an event.
+Well, the menu ranges from simple – the plain grilled cheese sandwich called the “Kindergarten,” which can be dressed up with almost anything you can think of, to the Reuben, a gyro and the immensely popular Parmageddon, which adds pierogies and fresh Napa vodka kraut to the basic grilled cheese.
+Menu staples are constantly complemented by innovative monthly specials that instantly become favorites.

-Fish, who’s been a chef for the past 17 years in area establishments ranging from Johnny Mango to Fat Fish Blue, opened Melt to specialize in what he terms “comfort food dressed up”… an idea which evolved from his lifelong appreciation for the grilled cheese sandwich. (“It’s simple, it’s good, it’s filling,” he points out, “and it’s easy to keep bread and cheese around.”)
-As the concept evolved over the years—from learning the ropes of restaurant management in the classroom and in the kitchen, and from his observations of other ideas he’d investigated while on the road as a touring musician – he just let it grow “organically,” in his words. (“There was no scientific method to it,” he explains.)
-About four years before opening, that concept was mostly finalized, right down to the basic menu.
+Fish, who’s been a chef for nearly two decades in area establishments like Johnny Mango and Fat Fish Blue, opened Melt to specialize in what he terms “comfort food dressed up.”
+The idea evolved from his lifelong appreciation for the grilled cheese sandwich.
+“It’s simple, it’s good, it’s filling,” he says, “and it’s easy to keep bread and cheese around.”